sketch-hq/SketchAPI/docs/pages/file-format-coordinates.md

 }
 ```

+#### Layer with a parent

+When placed inside an artboard, the triangle's position is relative to it, identical to the inspector values.

 <img src="/images/developer/file-format-coordinates-frame-parent.png"
      alt="Coordinates of a triangle placed in the same place of the canvas but as part of an artboard."
      width="616" />

-When placed inside an artboard, the triangle's position is relative to it, identical to the inspector values.
+##### JSON output

 ```json
 {